 Here's an interesting question!

-Let's start with a simple point: DNA and mDNA are not as good as license plate numbers on cars.
-Dog DNA tests that are supposed to be able to tell you what mix your mixed-breed is are a complete scam.
-Yes, DNA can tell you if this blood or hair came from that animal, but population DNA is a little more complex and a little less clear, and that is especially true for animals that routinely make 1,000 mile migrations and which can jump human-constructed taxonomic fences as if they were little more than chalk lines on a black board.
+Let's start with a simple point: DNA and mDNA are not as good as a license plate.
+DNA can tell you if this blood or hair came from that animal, but population DNA is a little more complex and a little less clear, and that is especially true for animals that routinely make 1,000 mile migrations and which can jump human-constructed taxonomic fences as if they were little more than chalk lines on a black board.